Dear Investor Challenge,

 To make life easier for future calculations I’m going to just say that 4% is the safe draw-down rate.
 Most financial advisers in SA seem to quote 6%.
 One fairly well known web personality quotes 8%, but I think she’s being overly optimistic.
 A 5% rate gives you 90% chance of not running into trouble, and I personally wouldn’t like to risk my future on anything less than a 90% success rate.
 The 4% rate should succeed at least 98% of the time.

 All you need to do now, is decide how long you’d like to take to be rich, then use the handy table I created for you just below, and even colour coded (it’s a pleasure :)), and look up what percentage of your net income you’d need to save to get there.
-The table assumes you’re starting with a zero net worth, so if you already have some investments you’ve got a jump on most people.
+The table assumes you’re starting with a zero net worth, so if you already have some investments you’ve got a jump on most people, and can use the most simple retirement calculator in the world instead.

 Easy as pie.
 Now enjoy the life of leisure Mr. Gettingby, and try not to get eaten by a shark.
 After you’ve spent enough time catching a tan and sipping drinks from coconuts, why not give something back.
 I’m sure there are loads of ways your newfound free time could be used to help people around you…